underground-software/ILKD_course_materials/slides/barebones.md

 * `-e`: specify pattern after this argument (optional if pattern is last argument)

+---

-Third: Small-medium brain
+# III: Small-medium brain

 `git grep`

 Optimized search using git's database

-Fourth: medium brain
+---

+# IV: Medium Brain

 Look for the function in the [source](https://elixir.bootlin.com/linux/v6.13/source/init/main.c#L1528)

-Fifth: big brain
+---

+# V:: big Brain

 Use `addr2line` on address found in GDB output